WISE Story and Timeline

-- 2010 – Incito Maintenance, a WISE Employment Social Enterprise, begins operations in VIC.
+- 2010 – Incito Maintenance, a WISE Employment social enterprise, begins operations in VIC.
 WISE launches DiversityWISE, a program for new migrants in Darwin.

 - 2014 – WISE Employment merges with Interwork to deliver disability employment and training services in South Australia.
 Clean Force Property Services merges with another social enterprise, Magic Green Clean (AMES), to expand cleaning services in Victoria.

 - 2015 – WISE Employment begins an NDIS pilot program for young people with a disability in Tasmania.

-- 2016 – WISE Ability launches Edison Cafe, its first UK social enterprise and expands services in the UK with WISE Choices, an innovative specialist mental health service.
+- 2016 – WISE Ability launches Edison Cafe, its first UK social enterprise, and expands services in the UK with WISE Choices, an innovative specialist mental health service.

 - 2017 – WISE Employment celebrates 25 years of service.

 - 2018 – WISE Employment begins operating under Disability Employment Services in Queensland and the Northern Territory.
 WISE Employment launches GradWISE, a program designed to improve the graduate employment outcomes for University students living with a disability.

 - 2020 – WISE Employment acquires Box Hill Institute (Disability Employment Services) and DPWS to further expand Disability Employment Services and Occupational Rehabilitation services in Victoria and South Australia.